sudo-Tiz/mash-playbook/docs/services/promtail.md

-# Promtail Ansible Role
+# Prometheus Ansible role

-**WIP role, use with caution**
-[promtail](https://grafana.com/oss/promtail/) is a log aggregation system designed to store and query logs from all your applications and infrastructure.
+[Promtail](https://grafana.com/oss/promtail/) is a log aggregation system designed to store and query logs from all your applications and infrastructure.
 This role helps you to set up promtail:

 - with everything run in [Docker](https://www.docker.com/) containers
 - powered by [the official promtail container image](https://hub.docker.com/r/grafana/promtail/)